oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 data used for purposes such as text conversion, delimiting, and framing contains no information because it is known a priori.
 If the serialization is non-canonical, any additional entropy introduced during serialization (e.g., whitespace, leading zeroes, reordering, case-insensitive capitalization) is discarded on deserialization.
+A variable that can take on 2^N different values conveys at most N bits of information.

-For example, an IPv4 address contains 32 bits of information*.
-But different data may be used to represent the same information:
+For example, an IPv4 address that can specify 2^32 different addresses is, by definition, a 32 bit information value*.
+But different data may be used to represent that information:
 * IPv4 dotted-quad contained in a JSON string: "192.168.141.240" (17 bytes / 136 bits).
 * Hex value contained in a JSON string: "C0A88DF0" (10 bytes / 80 bits)
 * CBOR byte string: 0x44c0a88df0 (5 bytes / 40 bits).
 * IPv4 packet: 0xc0a88df0 (4 bytes / 32 bits).

-In an IM, an IPv4 address is always *defined* to be a 32 bit value regardless the DMs used to *represent* it for processing within applications, communication among applications, or storage.

-\* *Note: all references to information in this document assume uniform distribution over all possible values.*
+\* *Note: all references to information in this document assume independent uniformly-distributed values.*
+*Source coding is beyond the scope of this document.*

 **Information Modeling**